mobingilabs/docs/README.md

 ## Ocean permissions

-The following are the list of permissions supported in RBAC for Ripple.
+The following are the list of permissions supported in RBAC for Ocean.

 | Permission | Description |
 | :--- | :--- |